In French the word “mistral” means wind.

 Salt and pepper chicken.
 Heat corn oil (a few tablespoons) in a sauté pan.
 When oil is very hot, place chicken in pan, skin side down.
 Cook until golden in color, about 3 minutes.
 Turn chicken and cook other side until golden in color.
 Place chicken in 450 degree oven and cook for 18 minutes uncovered.

-While chicken is in the oven, add Dijon mustard and heavy cream to a sauce plan.
+While chicken is in the oven, add Dijon mustard, herbs and heavy cream to a sauce plan.
 Bring to a boil and reduce heat for 4 to 5 minutes.

 Remove chicken from the oven after 18 minutes.
 Pour sauce on to a plate, add chicken and serve.